Additional Learning Opportunities

-University of Virginia Rare Books School (UVA RBS): Throughout the summer, the UVA RBS offers numerous week-long seminars at the University of Virginia in the U.S., as well as at a few other university locations.
+University of Virginia Rare Books School (UVA RBS): Throughout the summer, the UVA RBS offers numerous week-long seminars online and in-person at a variety of locations within the U.S. (one frequent location being the University of Virginia in Charlottesville, VA).
 Seminars focus primarily on topics of book culture, print-making, and bibliography.
 Interested participants must prepare an application for their preferred seminar, as registration is sometimes competitive.
 Applications typically open for submission in February and close in March or April.

 Library Juice Academy: Every month, Library Juice Academy offers a slate of four-week, online courses.
 Courses focus on topics relating to practical skills, digital tools, archival practices and scholarship, , user experience, and more.
 Registration for courses typically range from $200 to $300.
 Completion of a Library Juice Academy course equals 1.5 Continuing Education Units (CEU) or 15 Professional Development Hours (PDH), though it should be noted that their courses are not accredited by IATEC or other organizations, so individuals needing CEUs or PDHs will need to inquire after their institution’s accreditation requirements.